rmetcalf9/EllucianEthosPythonClient/README.md

  # EllucianEthosPythonClient
 Python Client Library for interfacing with Ellucian Ethos.
-It is built by some members of the Ethos customer the community.

-Currently in development -and not fully tested for production use.

  ## Aims

-This library aims to provide:
+This library can:

- - Wrapper class to handle Ethos authorizations
+ - Handle Ethos authorizations (JWT token etc.)
- - Wrapper classes that call Ellucian API's to fetch resources
+ - Create, update, and delete resources
- - Common updates on resources
+ - Query resources individually and in groups
- - Change notification poller
+ - Fetch change notification from Ethos
- - Provide mock running mode to allow for testing without calling Ethos
+ - Provide helper methods for spercific resource types

  ## Usage examples